+The content and editorial creation of the VCÖ factsheet is done by VCÖ.
+The content does not necessarily reflect the opinion of the supporting institutions.
 This factsheet was produced with the financial support of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology and the province of Lower Austria.

 In 2022, funding for active mobility measures in the amount of up to 60 million euros is available within the framework of klimaaktiv mobil.
 The funding programme is aimed especially at cities and municipalities for the construction of safe walking and cycling infrastructure.

 |1||Bundesministerium für Klimaschutz, Umwelt, Energie, Mobilität, Innovation und Technologie (BMK): Übereinkommen zur Förderung des Radverkehrs: Gemeinsame Offensive von Bund, Ländern und Gemeinden.
 Wien: 2022||Weblink|